Living with prostate cancer

 SUMMARY

 Dr. Christos Mikropoulos (Oncologist, The Focal Therapy Clinic): Life expectancy with prostate cancer depends on the stagelocalized cancer often allows for a normal lifespan, while advanced cases may shorten life expectancy.
 However, many men live for years even with metastases, thanks to modern treatments and ongoing medical advancements.
+Dr Christos Mikropoulos - https://www.thefocaltherapyclinic.co.uk/about-us/our-consultants/dr-christos-mikropoulos/ How long can you live with prostate cancer without treatment - https://www.thefocaltherapyclinic.co.uk/blog/how-long-can-you-live-with-prostate-cancer-without-treatment/ living with prostate cancer - https://www.thefocaltherapyclinic.co.uk/living-with-prostate-cancer/

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Read more.

-Dr Christos Mikropoulos Is prostate cancer genetic
+Dr Christos Mikropoulos: Is prostate cancer genetic?

 Playlist